david-drew/OpenVINO-Custom-Layers/2019.r1.0/README.md

     ```bash
     git clone https://github.com/david-drew/OpenVINO-Custom-Layers.git
     ```
-3. Create some convenience environment variables:
+3. Create some environment variables as more convenient shorter names to the directories that will be used often:
     ```bash
     export CLWS=~/cl_tutorial
     export CLT=$CLWS/OpenVINO-Custom-Layers/2019.r1.0